-Place a couple of cut carrots and a couple of celery stalks cut up around the bird.
+Place a couple of cut carrots, and a couple of celery stalks cut up around the bird.
 Add some sage and thyme around and into the bird.
 Smear the bird with about one stick of butter.

-Combine 3/4 pound of butter with 1 bottle of sweeter white wine in a pan.
+Combine 3/4 pound of butter with one bottle of sweeter white wine in a pan.
 Heat until butter is melted.

 Cover the bird with the cheesecloth.
-Place bird in oven.
+Place bird in the oven.